Dallas Cowboys News: Cowboys Sign Another Quarterback, Bring In Safety For Visit

 That’s not even counting the losses of defensive tackles Jack Crawford and Terrell McClain and defensive end Ryan Davis who also left in free agency.

 It has been a bit of a tumultuous offseason for the Dallas Cowboys, but they are still looking to make some moves in hopes of having an even more successful 2017 than 2016.
-Kellen Moore is a valuable asset but they may still look at having another veteran quarterback come in to back-up Dak Prescott.
+Kellen Moore is a valuable asset, but they may still look at having another veteran quarterback come into back up Dak Prescott.
 Safety Robert Blanton wouldn’t completely replenish their secondary, but it could be a start at strengthening their depleted defense.

 [Featured Image by Ronald Martinez/Getty Images]